RithvikRS/Movie_App/README.md

 ### Main Website:

-1. Import the tables from the tables folder into mysqli
+1. Import the tables from the table folder into mysqli

 2. Get a api from TMDB and copy it to apiTransaction.js